- Serves 8

 - In a medium saucepan, heat 1 quart of water with all of the poaching ingredients.
 Bring to a boil and then reduce to a simmer.
 Slip quince slices into the warm spice bath and poach for about an hour or until the quince is easily pierced by the tip of a paring knife.

-- Butter 8 small, shallow baking dishes (the ones I used are 3” in diameter and 1” deep).
+- Butter 8 small, shallow baking dishes (the ones I used are 3 inches in diameter and 1 inch deep).
 Coat the bottoms and sides with granulated sugar.
-Note: you can make this in one large 9x13 pan instead, but add 10-15 minutes to the baking time.
+Note: you can make this in one large 9 by 13-inch pan instead, but add 10 to 15 minutes to the baking time.

 - Once the flour is fully incorporated (with no lumps), beat in heavy cream and vanilla extract.

 - Arrange the quince slices on the bottom of each dish.
 Top with the fig slices arranged attractively.